dart-code-checker/dart-code-metrics/website/docs/cli/check-unnecessary-nullable.md

 # Check unnecessary nullable parameters

-Check unnecessary nullable parameters in functions, methods, constructors.
+Checks unnecessary nullable parameters in functions, methods, constructors.
 Removing unnecessary nullables can help reduce amount of checks in the code.

 To execute the command, run